‹ Back to Ethics

 Frequent trading of ADP securities can create an appearance of wrongdoing even if the decision to trade was based solely on public information such as stock price ranges and other market events.
 You are strongly discouraged from trading in ADP securities for short-term trading profits.
 Daily or frequent trading, which can be time-consuming and distracting, is strongly discouraged.
 ADP reserves the right to request brokerage account statements to assure compliance with this and other provisions of the policy.

 You may not engage in short sales of ADP securities (sales of securities that are not then owned), including “sales against the box” (short sales not exceeding the number of shares already owned).
-Generally, short sales are transactions whereby a person will benefit from a decline in the price of the securities, and ADP believes it is inappropriate for associates to engage in these transactions with respect to ADP securities.
+Generally, short sales are transactions whereby a person will benefit from a decline in the price of the securities, and ADP believes it is inappropriate for a director, officer, associate or consultant to engage in these transactions with respect to ADP securities.

 You may not trade in derivatives of an ADP security, such as exchange-traded put or call options and forward transactions.